kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ### Message Broker (MQTT)

 Message Broker is a communication point in the cluster.
-Its main goal is to provide reliable message delivery across the cluster.
+The main goal of the message broker is to provide reliable message delivery across the cluster.
 NBomber Cluster works with any message broker that supports the MQTT protocol.
-The default setup is one single MQTT node with minimum characteristics (2CPU and 2RAM) will be enough.
-Such a single MQTT node can serve many concurrent NBomber Clusters without problems.
+In the default setup, one single MQTT node with minimum characteristics (2CPU and 2RAM) will be enough.
+Such a single MQTT node can serve many concurrent NBomber Clusters with no problems.
 We recommend using a free version of [EMQ X broker](https://www.emqx.io/).
 In the following section we will setup EMQX broker using [Docker](https://www.docker.com/).

 ### Coordinator

-Coordinator is the main component that contains registered [Scenarios](general-concepts#scenario) and is responsible for coordinating the execution of the entire test, including gathering all statistics from the Agents.
+Coordinator is the main component that contains registered [Scenarios](general-concepts#scenario) and is responsible for coordinating the execution of the entire test, including gathering all statistics from Agents.
 The coordination process is lightweight and doesn't take many resources.
-For that reason, you should use the Coordinator not only for orchestration but also execute Scenarios.
+For these reasons, you should use Coordinator not only for orchestration but also to execute Scenarios.

 :::note
 There should be only one Coordinator per cluster.
 So if you have 10 clusters, it means that you have 10 Coordinators.
-You can have an unlimited number of Agents per cluster.
+You can have unlimited number of Agents per cluster.
 :::

 #### Coordinator JSON config

-Here is a basic example of the Coordinator configuration.
-Pay attention to property `TargetScenarios` - it plays a significant role and forms the topology of test execution.
+Here is a basic example of Coordinator configuration.
+Pay attention to property `TargetScenarios` - it plays a significant role and forms topology of test execution.

 ```json {8} title="coordinator-config.json"
 {